Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Immunotherapy

 Immunotherapy is another type of treatment used for some allergies.
-It's also known as hyposensitisation or desensitisation.
+It's also called hyposensitisation or desensitisation.

 It's only suitable for people with certain types of allergies, such as hay fever.
-It's only considered if your symptoms are severe.
+Your doctor will only consider this treatment if your symptoms are severe.

 Immunotherapy involves introducing more and more of the allergen into your body over time.
 This makes your immune system less sensitive to it.